Books Like Project Hail Mary — 7 Sci-Fi Reads You'll Love

 Matt Dinniman • 2021

 The same dry humor and inventive problem-solving, but turned up to eleven.
 Carl is in an impossible situation — an alien game show that has replaced Earth — and survives by being clever, stubborn, and occasionally insane.
 If you loved Ryland's voice, Carl will feel like a spiritual sibling.
+This is the recommendation for readers who most loved the comedic energy of PHM — the way Ryland treats catastrophe as an engineering problem with a punchline — because Dinniman takes that register and runs it at full volume for hundreds of pages.

 The Long Way to a Small Angry Planet book cover